chloealbright/DevHiveMind/_Low Priority Refinement/Dev Todo.md

 - [ ] look into which info-graphics can be recreated and integrated in to note vault
 - [ ] Use dataView to sort inputs by status
 - [ ] Look into 12 Factor microservice
-- [ ] learn and use precompilers for CSS like Saas
 - [ ] identify areas of automation were ever you see
 - [ ] Identify most expensive manual process
 - [ ] look a little into alt ways to exclude dir